utkarsh867/rust-starter-web/README.md

-# rust-starter-web
-A starter boilerplate for a basic web backend application in Rust
+# A quick starter backend application with Rust

+### What is the objective of this project?

+This project was built to help quickstart Rust projects for backend servers.

+### Feature set of the backend server

+- [ ] REST API routes
+- [ ] Connection to a DB
+- [ ] Logging